April 23, 2019

 Symptoms associated with West syndrome usually begin during the first year of life.
 The average age of onset for epileptic spasms is at 6 months.
 Epileptic spasms are characterized by involuntary muscle spasms that occur due to episodes of uncontrolled electrical disturbances in the brain (seizures).
 Each involuntary spasm typically begins suddenly and lasts for only a few seconds and occurs usually in clusters that can last entirely over 10-20 minutes.
 Such episodes, which may occur upon awakening or after feeding, are characterized by sudden, involuntary contractions of the head, neck, and trunk and/or uncontrolled extension of the legs and/or arms.
 The duration, intensity, and muscle groups affected by seizures vary from infant to infant.

-Infants with West syndrome also have severe electroencephalogram (EEG) spike wave patterns (hypsarrhythmia).
+Infants with West syndrome also have severe electroencephalogram (EEG) high amplitude, chaotic spike wave patterns (hypsarrhythmia).
 Most children will have regression of skills or delays in acquiring skills that require coordination of muscles and voluntary movements (psychomotor retardation).

 Approximately a third of children with West syndrome may develop recurrent epileptic seizures as they age.
-The syndrome often develops into the Lennox-Gastaut syndrome with mixed types of seizures that are difficult to control and mental retardation.
+The syndrome often develops into the Lennox-Gastaut syndrome with mixed types of seizures that are difficult to control and is associated with intellectual disability.
 (For more information on Lennox-Gastaut syndrome, see the Related Disorders section below.).
 Approximately another third of children with West syndrome will continue to have epileptic spasms at an older age group.
-The last third of patients will have spasms that resolve with time, usually in patients who have no clear etiology.
+The last third to quarter of patients will have spasms that resolve with time, usually in patients who have no clear etiology.